Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Consistency with data

 \section{Consistency with data}

-Here, we will show that our method accurately predicts the tuning curve flattening effect seen in mouse cortex \cite{padamsey2022neocortex}, while existing models incorrectly predict shortening or widening.
+Here, we will show that our method accurately predicts the tuning curve flattening effect seen in mouse cortex \citep{padamsey2022neocortex}, while existing models incorrectly predict shortening or widening.
 We assume an infomax-optimal Gaussian tuning curve for a uniformly-distributed stimulus, and explore predicted changes under metabolic stress (see \cref{sec:firing rate deviation} for details).
-Mouse data in \cite{padamsey2022neocortex}, illustrated in \cref{fig:compare_fig}a, shows a $32\%$ widening of the tuning curve and a statistically insignificant change in firing rate, which we model as an exact match in spike count.
-In \cref{fig:compare_fig}b, our model reiterates the 32\% widening and $29\%$ reduction in ATP consumption reported in \cite{padamsey2022neocortex}.
+Mouse data in \citet{padamsey2022neocortex}, illustrated in \cref{fig:compare_fig}a, shows a $32\%$ widening of the tuning curve and a statistically insignificant change in firing rate, which we model as an exact match in spike count.
+In \cref{fig:compare_fig}b, our model reiterates the 32\% widening and $29\%$ reduction in ATP consumption reported in \citet{padamsey2022neocortex}.
 To accomplish both simultaneously, we fit $a_1$ and $a_2$ from \cref{eq:E_affine} to satisfy $a_2 / (a_1 \epsilon_{ctr}) = 0.19625$, where $\epsilon_{ctr}$ denotes the energy expenditure in the control condition.
 In the infomax case with a uniform prior, we achieve a perfect tuning curve match because our approximation of homeostasis is exact.
 See \cref{sec:firing rate deviation} for homeostatic errors in other settings.

-We compare our method to existing, non-homeostatic frameworks \cite{ganguli2010implicit, wang2016efficient}.
-In \cref{fig:compare_fig}c, \cite{ganguli2010implicit} constrains the mean firing rate directly, with a fixed tuning curve width derived from the (fixed) population size.
+We compare our method to existing, non-homeostatic frameworks \citep{ganguli2010implicit, wang2016efficient}.
+In \cref{fig:compare_fig}c, \citet{ganguli2010implicit} constrains the mean firing rate directly, with a fixed tuning curve width derived from the (fixed) population size.
 Because the tuning curve cannot match the widening observed in data, we reduce the firing rate to match the tuning curve peak instead.
 This requires a direct $24\%$ reduction in the firing rate, violating homeostasis by -24\% under our uniform prior assumption.
-In \cref{fig:compare_fig}d, \cite{wang2016efficient} maintains a constant max firing rate while reducing coding capacity, with a $24\%$ reduction in coding capacity required to widen by 32\%, resulting in a homeostatic violation of 32\%.
+In \cref{fig:compare_fig}d, \citet{wang2016efficient} maintains a constant max firing rate while reducing coding capacity, with a $24\%$ reduction in coding capacity required to widen by 32\%, resulting in a homeostatic violation of 32\%.
+See \cref{supp sec:model likelihood} for a discussion of model likelihoods.